dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="karma.conf.js" path="upgrade-phonecat-2-hybrid/karma.conf.ajs.js" region="basepath"></code-example>

-Once done, you can load SystemJS and other dependencies, and also switch the configuration for loading application files so that they are *not* included to the page by Karma.
+Once done, you can load SystemJS and other dependencies.
+You can also switch the configuration for loading application files so that they are *not* included to the page by Karma.
-You'll let the shim and SystemJS load them.
+You're goint to let the shim and SystemJS load them.

 <code-example header="karma.conf.js" path="upgrade-phonecat-2-hybrid/karma.conf.ajs.js" region="files"></code-example>

-Since the HTML templates of Angular components will be loaded as well, you must help Karma out a bit so that it can route them to the right paths:
+The HTML templates of Angular components are going to be loaded as well.
+This means you must help Karma out a bit so that it can route them to the right paths:

 <code-example header="karma.conf.js" path="upgrade-phonecat-2-hybrid/karma.conf.ajs.js" region="html"></code-example>